 “Go only to the office.
 Don’t go anywhere else.
 Ms. Pamton is the only person to get this note ...
 Is that clear?”

-In two minutes Stevie returned.
-“I’m telling you now.
-They ain’t no lady down there - NOWHERE - behind NO desk … So I gave the note to somebody chopping paper.”
+Sure enough, he was back in two minutes.
+“I’m telling you NOW!
+They ain’t NO lady down thar, NOWHERE, behind NO desk!
+So I gave the note to SOMEBODY, somebody chopping paper.”

-“Hmmm,” I said, laughing and thinking to myself I should have explained that she may or may not be right behind the desk ... or she may be down the hall ... or absent ...
+“Hmmm,” I said, laughing and thinking to myself, I should have explained that she may or may not be right behind the desk.
+She may be down the hall or absent!"

-Later, I saw Ms. Pamton and she told me what happened.
-She said …
+Later, I saw Ms. Pamton, and she told me what had happened ...

-Ms. Pamton –who was across the room – said, “That would be ME.”
+Ms. Pamton – who was across the room at the time – said, “That would be ME.”

-He glared up at her suspiciously and finally quipped, “Then, why come you ain’t over there behind that desk?”
+He glared up at her suspiciously and finally quipped, “Then, why come you ain’t over thar behind that desk?”